SofiaHjerpe/WebRTC/README.md

 ## Installation
 1. To clone the repo click at the code button and copy the link.
 2. Open the terminal by clicking on git bash.
 Git bash where you want to clone the code.
-In git bash terminal write the following git clone "paste your link"
+In git bash terminal write the following git clone "paste link"

 ## Usage
 To use WebRTC open the link in two different tabs so that the peers can send sdp offer and sdp answer to eachother.